tsklxiv/subreply-css/README.md

 Copy the file `subreply.css` to your project, and BAM!, you are done!

-# Is This Ready For use?
+# Is This Ready To Use?

 Very much.